firestoned/firestone/README.md

 ### Generate Python CRUD CLI

 Now that you have generated the client code, you can also generate a CRUD, Python Click-based CLI around your code.
 This generator creates a standalone script or as a module to be used in your console scripts, as part of your project build.

+> Please checkout the [Click Project](https://click.palletsprojects.com) for more details.

 Here is an example command we use to generate the example Addressbook.